Updated: April 10, 2025 16 mins read Published: March 05, 2024

 Intelligent tolling systems

 Intelligent tolling systems can classify vehicles by type to collect the correct toll payment.
-Plate recognition systems use optical character recognition (OCR) to read license plates from images or video feeds of vehicles.
+Plate recognition systems use optical character recognition (OCR) to read license plates from images or video surveillance of vehicles.
 The system can check those numbers against a database of vehicle registrations.
 It matches the license plate number with the driver’s toll account — or looks up where to send the invoice.

 How Intellias helped German automaker innovate with the advanced driver assistance system